14 Costs of Raising a Chicken to Save Money and Ensure Fresh Eggs

 Calculating the cost to raise a chicken involves factors like coop setup, sanitation, nutrition, medical care, predator protection, and egg production challenges in winter.

 Raising a chicken seems like more and more of a good idea recently.
 Inflation has raised the price of food significantly, and eggs are currently at an all-time historical high.
-But you also have to consider the list of things to calculate the cost to raise a chicken.
+But you also have to consider the list of things to calculate the cost of raising a chicken.

 Disclosure: As an Amazon Associate, this site earns from qualifying purchases.
 Thank you!